To kick things off for the blog in a brand new and exciting year, I…

 At the Agent/Supervisor Level:

-- You must inform consumers at or before the time of gathering the data what the purpose of collecting the data is for.
-Informing the consumers that are using online methods can easily be done with some policy language changes.
-Consumers that are calling directly to an agent will require the agent to inform consumers – increasing your Average Handle Time (AHT), resulting in less calls per agent throughout the day.
+- You must inform consumers at or before gathering the data what you intend to do with the information.
+Informing the consumers that they are using online methods can quickly be done with some policy language changes.
+Consumers calling directly to an agent will require the agent to inform consumers – increasing your Average Handle Time (AHT), resulting in fewer calls per agent throughout the day.

-- You must inform consumers that they have the right to “Do Not Sell My Personal Information” whether that information is available online through an opt-out tool or informed at the agent levels – thereby further increasing your AHT.
+- You must notify consumers that they have the right to “Do Not Sell My Personal Information,” whether it is available online through an opt-out tool or informed at the agent levels, thereby increasing your AHT.

-- If the consumer requests a copy of their PI, the business must deliver a copy in a usable format that allows it to be transmitted easily.
-This may require technical changes to your software, depending on how it is currently gathered.
+- If the consumer requests a copy of their PI, the business must deliver a copy in a usable format that allows it to be transmitted quickly.
+This transmission may require technical changes to your software, depending on how you gather it.

 Potential Technical Changes

-Obviously, the technical changes include the above, but there are some other specifics that should be addressed as well.
+The technical changes include the above, but you should address these specifics as well.